BuddyK-23/forever-memories/README.md

 ## Features

 - User Photo Upload Interface <br>
-  ☛ A user-friendly interface that allows users to either take a photo using their device’s camera or upload a photo from their file system.
+  ☛ A user-friendly interface that allows users to either take a photo using their device’s camera or upload a photo from their file system. <br>
-  ☛ This interface should be built using React for a seamless integration with the LUKSO blockchain and IPFS.
+  ☛ This interface should be built using React for a seamless integration with the LUKSO blockchain and IPFS. <br>
-- Client-Side Encryption
+- Client-Side Encryption <br>
-  ☛ Implement encryption of the photo file directly on the user's device before it is uploaded to IPFS to ensure privacy and security.
+  ☛ Implement encryption of the photo file directly on the user's device before it is uploaded to IPFS to ensure privacy and security. <br>
-  ☛ Use a strong encryption standard, ensuring that the encryption keys are managed securely and ideally are unique to the user or session.
+  ☛ Use a strong encryption standard, ensuring that the encryption keys are managed securely and ideally are unique to the user or session. <br>
-- IPFS Integration for Storage
+- IPFS Integration for Storage <br>
-  ☛ After encryption, the photo will be uploaded to IPFS, and the IPFS hash of the encrypted file will be stored.
+  ☛ After encryption, the photo will be uploaded to IPFS, and the IPFS hash of the encrypted file will be stored. <br>
-  ☛ The IPFS hash is critical as it will be used within the blockchain for referencing the photo in a decentralised manner.
+  ☛ The IPFS hash is critical as it will be used within the blockchain for referencing the photo in a decentralised manner. <br>
-- Vault Management (LSP-9)
+- Vault Management (LSP-9) <br>
-  ☛ Develop smart contracts that allow users to create and manage different vaults for categorising their photos.
+  ☛ Develop smart contracts that allow users to create and manage different vaults for categorising their photos. <br>
-  ☛ Each vault can represent a different category (e.g., vacations, family, friends) and will contain multiple LSP-8 tokens, each corresponding to an individual photo or memory.
+  ☛ Each vault can represent a different category (e.g., vacations, family, friends) and will contain multiple LSP-8 tokens, each corresponding to an individual photo or memory. <br>
-- Minting LSP-8 Tokens
+- Minting LSP-8 Tokens <br>
   ☛ For each photo uploaded, an LSP-8 token will be minted.
-This token will represent the "memory," which includes the encrypted photo and metadata such as title, description, and the vault category it belongs to.
+This token will represent the "memory," which includes the encrypted photo and metadata such as title, description, and the vault category it belongs to. <br>
   ☛ The minting process will include assigning the photo's IPFS hash as part of the token's metadata to ensure that the photo can be identified and retrieved securely from IPFS.

 ## Development